Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Numerical Experiments

 For our contest of three algorithms, we chose an approach similar to that described in \cite{sun2018sparse_convex}.
 Data sets ranging from 1,000 to 5,000 objects were generated per the two interlocking half-moons data generating process (see Figure~\ref{fig:all_weight_types}).
 For each value of $n$, we used ten different realizations of the data.
 Since AMA and SSNAL typically minimize the unscaled loss in \eqref{eq:clusterloss_classic}, we adjusted the scaling constants in CCMM so that each algorithm minimized the same problem.
 Additionally, as the software package of SSNAL does not allow for custom (connected) weight matrices, we used the weights from \eqref{eq:sparse_symmetric_W} without the scaling component, opting to set $\phi=2$ and $k=15$.
 The final input common to the three algorithms was the sequence for $\lambda$ that describes the clusterpath, set to $\{ 0.0, 0.2, \ldots, 109.8, 110.0\}$.

 For the CCMM algorithm, we set $\varepsilon_c$ to $10^{-6}$ and $b$ to 25, computing $\varepsilon_f$ according to \eqref{eq:fuse_thresh} with $\tau=10^{-3}$.
 For AMA, the default tolerance for convergence of $10^{-3}$ was used along with the default step size parameter $\nu$ (which depends on $\mathbf{W}$ and $n$).
 For parameters in the SSNAL algorithm, we applied default values provided by the authors.
 The tolerance for terminating the algorithm was set to $10^{-6}$.
-For warm starts, 50 ADMM iterations were used for the first value for $\lambda$ and 20 iterations for subsequent values.
+For warm starts, 50 ADMM iterations were used for the first value of $\lambda$ and 20 iterations for subsequent values.

 In Figure~\figref{fig:cpu_time}{a}, we present mean elapsed times obtained experimentally.
-Results show that for $n=$ 1,000, CCMM was roughly 8,610 times faster than AMA and 236 times faster than SSNAL.
-For $n=$ 5,000, speed factors rose to 10,486 and 478 times, respectively.
-This convincingly proves that CCMM is the fastest algorithm to perform convex clustering.
-For Figure~\figref{fig:cpu_time}{b}, we continued the analysis of the two half-moon data sets for $n$ ranging from 6,000 to 20,000 using only CCMM.
-The figure shows the average elapsed time per minimization iteration.
+Results show that for $n=$ 1,000, CCMM was roughly 7,678 times faster than AMA and 224 times faster than SSNAL.
+For $n=$ 5,000, speed factors rose to 10,023 and 510 times, respectively.
+This convincingly shows that CCMM is the fastest algorithm to perform convex clustering.

+To investigate the scalability of the CCMM algorithm, we continued the analysis of the two half-moon data sets for $n$ ranging from 6,000 to 20,000 using CCMM only.
+To analyze both the update of $\mathbf{M}$ and the process of cluster fusions, clusterpaths were computed until the number of clusters was roughly 90\% of $n$.
+Figure~\figref{fig:cpu_time}{b} shows the average elapsed time per CCMM iteration for each of the data sets, which was repeated for five different realizations of the data for each value of $n$.
 Even though we derived in Section~\ref{sec:alg_implementation} each iteration's theoretical worst-case complexity to be \bigO{n^2pk}, we observe a trend linear in $n$.